About Kate Tyson & Thoughtful as Moss

 A Note on Paid Subscriptions

-Paid subscriptions receive access to commenting and community functions, and downloads of all zines and experimental publications (currently published roughly quarterly), including previously published work.
+That said!
+I am so grateful to all of you who do choose to support.
+Paid subscriptions receive downloads of all zines and experimental publications (currently published roughly quarterly), including previously published work, and can comment with abandon.

-Additionally, Zine Club subscribers receive physical copies of publications as they are released (4 annually).
+Additionally, Zine Club subscribers receive physical copies of publications as they are released.
 Hand bound by yours truly, and mailed to your home address.

 1